Carsharing in Berlin

 It can be difficult to find the best car sharing company for your needs, so let’s compare them and see which one suits you best.

 DriveNow is available in many major German cities including Berlin, München, Düsseldorf and Hamburg.
-By May 2014 the company had over 2.400 cars around Germany to rent, which made DriveNow the 3rd largest carsharing company in Germany.
+By February 2018 DriveNow had over 3.000 cars all around Germany to rent.

 In Berlin, it feels like every second car on the street is one of DriveNow’s BMW 1, Mini (Coupe and Cabrio!), X1 or even ActiveE.
 Many people nowadays – especially younger people – don’t see the need to own a car in Berlin, as signing up with DriveNow or any other carsharing company is much cheaper.

 There are 2 ways to book a car: either with the DriveNow App, or by walking past a car and opening the door with a chip that is attached to your driving licence.

 The DriveNow App is available for IOS as well as Android, and lets you see all available DriveNow cars around your area on a map.

 Just choose the one closest to you and make a reservation, which is valid for 15 mins before someone else can book that car again.